16 Tips to Get Your Kids Excited About Back-To-School!

 For most parents, back-to-school season is the most exciting time of the year.
 After all, it’s a new school year with brand new possibilities and opportunities for your child.
 But while you might look forward to the fresh start, your kids may not share your enthusiasm.

-Studies show that, "parents who help their children generate excitement about going back to school often find that the transition is easier, and their children are better able to enjoy their return to school."
+Studies show that "parents who help their children generate excitement about going back to school often find that the transition is easier, and their children are better able to enjoy their return to school."

 1. Plan for the first week of school

-While it’s important to do everything you can to get your child excited about going back to school, it’s also crucial to plan ahead so that your child has the best experience possible.
+While it’s essential to do everything you can to get your child excited about going back to school, it’s also crucial to plan ahead so that your child has the best experience possible.
 If your child is in elementary school, then they probably don’t have too many expectations.

 2. Plan Play Dates Before School Starts